 Sure, finding something good is simpler here than with a Nintendo Switch, but that doesn’t mean there aren’t a number of things to consider.
 Here are the best options we could find, based on our reviews, as well as research into products we haven’t gotten our hands on yet.

-Editor’s note: This post was updated on January 10, 2020 to reflect changes in price.
+Editor’s note: This post was updated on March 5, 2020 with the HyperX Cloud Flight S and to reflect changes in price.

 What you should know about PS4 headsets

 The Playstation 4 runs into the kinds of quirks and constraints typical of a modern console.
 You can plug just about any 3.5mm headset into the console’s Dualshock controller it’ll work just fine.
 Past that, things get a little more complicated.

 There’s no bluetooth audio support, so wireless headsets all need dongles.
 Additionally, many wired and wireless solutions require not just the use of one of the system’s USB ports, but also the optical ports on the back.
 This can lead to some rather odd looking wired setups that work fine, but might cause problems if they need to stretch across your living room or den.

 With all that in mind, here are some of the best PS4 headsets.

 The SteelSeries Arctis Pro + GameDAC almost offers too many features

 If you’re looking for a PS4 headset absolutely packed with features, the SteelSeries Arctis Pro is your best bet.
 It’s Hi-Res certified, and offers performance to back that up.
 The headsets’s retractable mic is convenient and brings clear audio for in-game voice chat.
 Additionally, it’s extremely comfortable, with a thick ear pads made of a fabric SteelSeries calls Airweave, and a sturdy aluminum frame sporting a suspension band based after the band of a pair of ski goggles.

 SteelSeries Arctis Pro + GameDACFull Review